hyo04/Evaluating-Parallel-Training-Strategies-for-Toy-Transformers-/report.md

 ## 5. Key Takeaways
+- All three methods of training present the same results:
-- **Data parallelism** provides the best throughput and utilization across most scenarios.
+    - Data parallelism presents the highest raw throughput, but the lowest per-GPU utilization across most cases.
+    - Sequential execution presents the highest per-GPU utilization and per-GPU throughput.
-- **Pipeline parallelism** benefits from longer sequences and micro-batching, but suffers from communication overhead.
+    - Pipeline parallelism benefits from longer sequences and micro-batching, but requires tuning and in order to out perform other methods of parallelism.
-- **Sequential execution** is simple but inefficient, limited by single GPU performance.

 ---

-## Next Steps
-- Extend experiments to **hybrid parallelism** (data + pipeline).
-- Explore **model parallelism** (tensor-slicing).
-- Compare scaling behavior on larger models (beyond toy Transformers).